 Foreign exchange risk is the risk that investments denominated in foreign currencies may lose value due to adverse fluctuations in the value of the U.S. dollar relative to foreign currencies.
-The University's non-U.S. dollar holdings net of forward foreign exchange contracts amounted to \$1,324,618,000, or 14 percent of total investments, at June 30, 2008, as compared to \$1,271,515,000, or 14 percent of total investments, at June 30, 2007.
+The value of the University's non-U.S. dollar holdings net of forward foreign exchange contracts was \$793,952,000, or 11 percent of total investments at June 30, 2009, compared to \$1,324,618,000, or 14 percent of total investments at June 30, 2008.
 The University manages foreign exchange risk through manager agreements that provide minimum diversification and maximum exposure limits by country and currency.

-The Long Term Portfolio and the Daily and Monthly Portfolios hold positions in bond and stock index futures contracts.
-Bond futures are used to adjust the duration of cash equivalents and the fixed-income portion of the portfolios.
-Stock index futures are used to overlay cash equivalents and more closely align the portfolios' asset class exposures with asset allocation targets.
-To meet trading margin requirements, the University has deposited U.S. Government securities and cash with a fair value of \$29,373,000 and \$20,575,000 at June 30, 2008 and 2007, respectively, with its futures contract broker as collateral.
+The Daily and Monthly Portfolios held positions in bond futures at June 30, 2009 and 2008, while the Long Term Portfolio held positions in stock index futures at June 30, 2008.
+Bond futures are used to adjust the duration of cash equivalents and the fixed income portion of the portfolios.
+Stock index futures were used to overlay cash equivalents and more closely align the portfolios' asset class exposures with asset allocation targets.
+To meet trading margin requirements, the University had U.S. Government securities and cash with a fair value of \$3,889,000 and \$29,373,000 at June 30, 2009 and 2008, respectively, on deposit with its futures contract broker as collateral.

-The Long Term Portfolio and the Daily and Monthly Portfolios, together, had fully collateralized short-term securities loans of \$377,025,000 and \$864,179,000 at June 30, 2008 and 2007, respectively, through a securities lending program administered by the University's master custodian.
+The Long Term Portfolio and the Monthly Portfolio, together, had fully collateralized short-term securities loans of \$234,288,000 and \$377,025,000 at June 30, 2009 and 2008, respectively, through a securities lending program administered by the University's master custodian.
 At loan inception, an approved borrower must deliver collateral of cash, securities or letters of credit to the University's lending agent equal to 102 percent for domestic securities and 105 percent for foreign securities.
 Collateral positions are monitored daily to insure that borrowed securities are never less than 100 percent collateralized.
-The fair value of the collateral totaled \$393,361,000, or 104 percent of the fair value of the securities on loan, at June 30, 2008, as compared to \$890,544,000, or 103 percent of the fair value of the securities on loan, at June 30, 2007.
+The fair value of the collateral totaled \$241,092,000, or 103 percent of the fair value of the securities on loan, at June 30, 2009, as compared to \$393,361,000, or 104 percent of the fair value of the securities on loan, at June 30, 2008.
 Neither the University nor its securities lending agent has the ability to pledge or sell collateral securities unless a borrower defaults.
 Securities loans may be terminated upon notice by either the University or the borrower.
+Since the University does not control the securities lending collateral, the related assets and liabilities are not recorded in the accompanying financial statements.